2026 Artist-in-Residence Program

 • Access to other TAC resources, expertise, and infrastructure.

-• Additional paid contracts for workshops taught at TAC.
+• Possible additional paid contracts for workshops taught at TAC.

 Application Requirements